 Fort Wayne’s Opening Day roster in 1871 included five Maryland club players: Mathews, Lennon, Carey, Wally Goldsmith, and Ed Mincher.
 On that day, May 4, Mathews, just 19 years old, pitched and won the first game in National Association history – some might call it the first major-league game.
 It was one of the cleanest, most competitive baseball games any fan had seen to that point.
 Mathews allowed only five hits and struck out six in the 2-0 shutout.
 It was the lowest-scoring game anyone could ever remember.
 The opposing pitcher, Al Pratt of the Cleveland Forest Cities, gave up only four hits.
-The New York Herald declared it “the finest game of baseball ever witnessed.”
-The Fort Wayne Gazette seconded the notion: “This is undoubtedly the best game on record.”
+The New York Herald declared it “the finest game of baseball ever witnessed.”2 The Fort Wayne Gazette agreed: “This is undoubtedly the best game on record.”3

 Researcher Daniel Ginsburg unearthed some alleged game-fixing scandals involving Mathews.
-As Ginsburg put it, “Bobby Mathews was named in many National Association scandals.”
-The scandals involved the pitcher’s time with the New York Mutuals, a club with a long history of suspicious play.
+Though generally complimentary, he wrote, “Unfortunately, Mathews’ name was brought up a number of times in connection with some of the New York Mutuals scandals.”5 The scandals involved the pitcher’s time with the Mutuals, a club with a long history of suspicious play.
 Two specific games received the most attention.
 On August 9, 1873, the Mutuals lost to the Brooklyn Atlantics, 12-2, amid heavy betting.
 Mathews pitched a poor game, sparking numerous accusations – especially after the Atlantics went up 4-1 in the first inning.

 Amid the charges, the Mutuals produced a doctor’s note after the game that certified that Mathews went to the box despite a doctor’s warning.
 It was also learned that Chicago had been told before the game that Mathews might not be available.
 As a consequence, the shifting of odds might be attributed to this fact.

 The Mutuals finished second to Boston in the National Association in 1874.
-Mathews, starting every game for the team, placed second in the league in wins with a stellar 42-22 record and also placed second in ERA.
-On June 18, he pitched in one of the most lopsided games in the history of the majors.
-Mathews and the Mutuals defeated Chicago, 38-1.
+Mathews, starting every game for the team, placed second in the league in wins with a 42-22 record and also placed second in ERA.
+On June 18 he pitched in one of the most lopsided games in the history of the majors.
+Mathews and the Mutuals defeated Chicago 38-1.
 The right-hander allowed just two hits, while the Mutuals collected 34, and only one of his teammates had fewer than three hits.
 To boot, Chicago committed 21 errors.
 The Chicago Tribune commented, “Nearly every man in the White Stockings nine seemed utterly demoralized.
-They could neither bat nor field.”
-It’s interesting to note that Mathews performed so skillfully under extreme weather conditions.
-“The wind was blowing a perfect hurricane during the entire game,” the Tribune said.
-On September 1, he shut out Hartford, 14-0, on a three-hitter.
+They could neither bat nor field.”9 It’s interesting to note that Mathews performed so skillfully under extreme weather conditions.
+“The wind was blowing a perfect hurricane during the entire game,” the Tribune said.10 On September 1 he shut out Hartford, 14-0, on a three-hitter.

-Mathews summed up his own philosophy this way: “Good, straight pitching, thorough command over the ball, a good ‘out-curve’ and a good ‘in-shoot’ are what the great pitchers are working with today, and I, for my part, don’t believe in anything else.”
-[The quote is from A Game of Inches.]
-James Hart described another reason for Mathews’ effectiveness for the Chicago Tribune: “He had the most remarkable memory for a batter’s weaknesses of any pitcher who ever lived. … He was quick to size up a batsman. … He had perfect control, and this enabled him to put them up just where a fellow didn’t want ’em. … Another thing about Matthews, he could pick up tricks of other pitchers quicker than anybody you ever saw.
+Mathews summed up his own philosophy this way: “Good, straight pitching, thorough command over the ball, a good ‘out-curve’ and a good ‘in-shoot’ are what the great pitchers are working with today, and I, for my part, don’t believe in anything else.”14 James Hart described another reason for Mathews’ effectiveness for the Chicago Tribune: “He had the most remarkable memory for a batter’s weaknesses of any pitcher who ever lived. … He was quick to size up a batsman. … He had perfect control, and this enabled him to put them up just where a fellow didn’t want ’em. … Another thing about Matthews, he could pick up tricks of other pitchers quicker than anybody you ever saw.
 And there wasn’t any trick of pitching that he couldn’t pick up.
 If he saw you doing something new one day he would be doing it the next – that is, if he wasn’t doing it the same day.
 He was one of the really great pitchers of the profession.”15

-It’s thought that Candy Cummings and Bobby Mathews were the only two professionals to have mastered the curveball through the 1873 season (others soon cropped up).
+It’s thought that Candy Cummings and Bobby Mathews were the only two professionals to have mastered the curveball through the 1873 season.
+(Others soon cropped up.)
 Mathews said he learned the curve by watching Cummings.
 The Hall of Famer George Wright told Sporting Life in 1911, “Robert Mathews was the next after Cummings to get a perceptible curve on the ball.
-He did not, however, get a genuine curve until 1879, when he went to Worcester and changed his delivery.”
-Cummings, during his efforts to identify himself as the originator of the curveball, said, “The first man to get the curve after myself was Bobby Mathews of Baltimore, and as long as he lived he never claimed to have invented the curve, but always told all who asked that he learned it off me.”
-Albert G. Spalding offered this perspective in his work America’s National Game: “Arthur Cummins (sic), of Brooklyn, was the first pitcher of the old school that I ever saw pitch a curved ball.
+He did not, however, get a genuine curve until 1879, when he went to Worcester and changed his delivery.”16 Cummings, during his efforts to identify himself as the originator of the curveball, said, “The first man to get the curve after myself was Bobby Mathews of Baltimore, and as long as he lived he never claimed to have invented the curve, but always told all who asked that he learned it off me.”17 Albert G. Spalding offered this perspective in his work America’s National Game: “Arthur Cummins [sic], of Brooklyn, was the first pitcher of the old school that I ever saw pitch a curved ball.
 Bobby Mathews soon followed.
 This was in the early seventies.
-Both men were very light, spare fellows, with long, sinewy wrists, and having a peculiar wrist-joint motion with a certain way of holding the ball near the fingers’ end that enabled them to impart a rotary motion to the ball, followed by a noticeable outward curve.”
+Both men were very light, spare fellows, with long, sinewy wrists, and having a peculiar wrist-joint motion with a certain way of holding the ball near the fingers’ end that enabled them to impart a rotary motion to the ball, followed by a noticeable outward curve.”18

 Mathews started all but one of New York’s 71 games in 1875.
 He and the club had a poor record, though, with the pitcher posting a 29-38 mark.
-He was a workhorse, leading the league in starts, complete games (69), and innings pitched (626 2/3).
+He was a workhorse, leading the league in starts, complete games (69), and innings pitched (626⅔).
 Two consecutive games in May stand out.
 On the 21st, he dueled Cummings, of Hartford, with the latter emerging victorious, 1-0.
-The Hartford Courant reported that an error was the deciding factor: “[Jack] Remsen scored for the Hartfords on the muff of [Jim] Holdsworth.
+The Hartford Courant reported that an error was the deciding factor: “Jack] Remsen scored for the Hartfords on the muff of Jim] Holdsworth.
 This was the only run scored and the game may be said to be one of the finest of the season.
-The great feature was the pitching and catching on both sides.”
-The next day, Mathews topped Brooklyn, 4-0, on a one-hitter.
+The great feature was the pitching and catching on both sides.”20 The next day, Mathews topped Brooklyn, 4-0, on a one-hitter.
 An error-free day allowed the pitcher to face only 28 batters.